-Our chief executive officer, Polys Hajioannou, has entered into a restrictive covenant agreement with us under which he is precluded during the term of his service with us as executive and director and for one year thereafter (and for the term of our Management Agreement with our Manager and one year thereafter, if longer) from owning and operating drybulk vessels and from acquiring, investing in or controlling any business that owns or operates such vessels.
+Our chief executive officer, Polys Hajioannou, has entered into a restrictive covenant agreement with us under which he is precluded during the term of his service with us as executive and director and for one year thereafter precluded, subject to certain exceptions.
 Courts generally do not favor the enforcement of such restrictions, particularly when they involve individuals and could be construed as infringing on such individuals ability to be employed or to earn a livelihood.
 Our ability to enforce these restrictions, should it ever become necessary, will depend upon the circumstances that exist at the time enforcement is sought.
 A court may not enforce the restrictions as written by way of an injunction and we may not necessarily be able to establish a case for damages as a result of a violation of the restrictive covenants.

-Our vessels call on ports located in Iran and Syria which are identified by the United States government as state sponsors of terrorism and are subject to United States export controls and economic sanctions, which could be viewed negatively by investors and adversely affect the trading price of our common stock.
+Our vessels call on ports located in Iran and Syria, which are identified by the United States government as state sponsors of terrorism and are subject to United States economic sanctions, which could be viewed negatively by investors and adversely affect the trading price of our common stock and Series B Preferred Shares.

-From time to time, vessels in our fleet have called and/or may call on ports located in countries identified by the United States government as state sponsors of terrorism and subject to United States export controls.
-From January 1, 2005 through December 31, 2011, vessels in our fleet have made 20 calls to ports in Iran and three calls to ports in Syria out of a total of 2,327 calls on worldwide ports.
-From January 1, 2012 through December 31, 2012, vessels in our fleet have not made any calls to ports in Iran or to ports in Syria.
+From time to time, vessels in our fleet have called and/or may call on ports located in countries identified by the United States government as state sponsors of terrorism and subject to United States economic sanctions.
+From January 1, 2005 through December 31, 2011, vessels in our fleet made 20 calls on ports in Iran and three calls on ports in Syria out of a total of 2,327 calls on worldwide ports.
+From January 1, 2012 through December 31, 2013, vessels in our fleet did not make any calls on ports in Iran or Syria.
 Iran and Syria are identified by the United States government as state sponsors of terrorism.
-Although these designations and controls do not prevent our vessels from making calls to ports in these countries, potential investors could view such port calls negatively, which could adversely affect our reputation and the market for our common stock.
+Although these designations and controls do not prevent our vessels from making calls on ports in these countries, potential investors could view such port calls negatively, which could adversely affect our reputation and the market for our common stock.
 Investor perception of the value of our common stock may be adversely affected by the consequences of war, the effects of terrorism, civil unrest and governmental actions in these and surrounding countries.

 Additionally, the United States government imposes economic sanctions that may be applied in certain circumstances to non-United States entities conducting transactions involving targeted countries and their governments.
-United States sanctions have been imposed on Iran and Syria, among other countries in which our vessels may make port calls.
+United States sanctions have been imposed on Iran and Syria, among other countries in which our vessels may make port calls .
 On January 2, 2013, President Obama signed the National Defense Authorization Act for Fiscal Year 2013 (the "NDAA"), which, among other things, expands U.S. sanctions on non-U.S. business with Iran.
 In particular, Section 1244 of the NDAA targets, among other businesses, those determined, after July 1, 2013, to be part of the shipping sector of Iran and those providing goods or services in support of any activity or transaction on behalf of or for the benefit of, among others, persons determined to be part of the shipping sector of Iran or certain Iranian persons designated by the U.S. Department of the Treasury, Office of Foreign Assets Control ("OFAC").
 Section 1244 also includes a humanitarian exception that prohibits the imposition of sanctions with respect to any person for conducting or facilitating a transaction for the sale of agricultural commodities, food, medicine, or medical devices to Iran or the provision of humanitarian assistance to the people of Iran.